 Off-Campus Housing Workshops and Fairs

-Hosted regularly in the spring semester, our Off-Campus Housing Workshops are hosted by the Office of Residential Living and Learning.
+Hosted regularly in the spring semester, our Off-Campus Housing Workshops are hosted by the Office of Residence Life.
 At the workshops, experts share tips on how to find and secure an apartment and share insights into how to live successfully with roommates in off-campus housing.

 Questions about living off campus?
 Contact us at firstname.lastname@example.org.